react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 Now they have been replaced with a new `inactiveBehavior` screen option available in all navigators.
 It supports the following values:

 - `pause`: Effects are cleaned up - e.g. timers are cleared, subscriptions are removed, etc. This avoids unnecessary renders when the screen is inactive.
+- `unmount`: The screen is unmounted when inactive and remounted when it becomes active again.
+Only available in [Stack](stack-navigator.md) and [Native Stack](native-stack-navigator.md).
 - `none`: Screen renders normally.

 It defaults to `pause`.